 This should go without saying but you’ll become a much better photographer if you’re out there doing cool stuff, rather than work, work, work and then sitting on the couch to watch Seinfeld reruns in the evening.

 The more you get out there and do interesting things, the easier it is to see and find incredible places that will inspire you and your photographic eye.
+It will compel you to take thousands and thousands of photos, which is ultimately what it takes to become a better photographer.

 Take Lots of Photos (and Share Them)

-Really the best thing to do is take lots of photos, all the time, and then to share your best shots on social media via Instagram or Facebook.
+Really the best thing to do is take lots of photos, all the time, and then share your best shots on social media via Instagram or Facebook.
 That way you will start to get real life feedback from your friends and followers over time about what really resonates with them.

 There are no real rules about how often you can post on Instagram, but I try and post no more than once per day, as I personally find it can be kind of annoying to check my feed and see a flood of similar photos from the same person who just returned from a trip.